VirtualPlantLab/VPLDocs/docs/src/manual/Julia.md

 Once created, there is no difference among `foo`, `foo2`, `foo3` and `foo4`.

 Anonymous functions are useful when passing a function to another function as argument.
 For example, the function `bar` below allows applying any function `f` to an argument `x`.
-In this case we could pass any of the variables defined above, or just create an anonymous funcion in-place.
+In this case we could pass any of the variables defined above, or just create an anonymous function in-place.

 ```julia
 function bar(x, f)